Alternative titles for this job

 Pay for metal workers varies depending on experience, specialisation and employer.

-- Apprentices usually start on the training or adult minimum wage.
-Their pay increases as they pick up skills or complete unit standards.
+- Apprentices usually start on the training or adult minimum wage, with pay increasing as they pick up skills or complete unit standards.

-- Qualified or experienced metal workers usually earn between $18 and $29 an hour.
+- Qualified or experienced metal workers can earn up to $29 an hour.
 Overtime payments may increase their earnings.